expo/expo/docs/pages/versions/unversioned/guides/using-gatsby.md

 If you have any problems rendering a certain component with pre-rendering then you can submit fixes to the expo/expo repo:

-- [Expo packages][expo-packages]
+- [Expo SDK packages][expo-packages]

-If you're curious how Expo support works under the hood, check out the first support PR:
+If you're curious how Expo support works under the hood, you can refer to this pull request:

 - [Expo/Gatsby support PR](https://github.com/slorber/gatsby-plugin-react-native-web/pull/14)